-As per our planning approval conditions, a complaints register is updated monthly, or as required by the planning authority, and is publicly available on the project's website page on the SINSW website.
+As per the project's planning approval conditions, a complaints register is updated monthly, or as required by the planning authority, and is publicly available on the project's webpage on the SINSW website.

-If the complainant is not satisfied with SINSW response, and they approach SINSW for rectification, the process will involve a secondary review of their complaint as per the outlined process.
+If the complainant is not satisfied with SINSW's response, and they approach SINSW for rectification, the process will involve a secondary review of their complaint as per the outlined process.